The hot list: Where to travel in January

 Average temperature in January: 21°C

-Known for its year-round warm weather, black sand beaches and volcanic mountains, Lanzarote is one of the most popular islands in the Canary Islands archipelago.
-Situated just northwest of Africa, in the middle of the Atlantic Ocean, this small but mighty island combines sun and sea with nature and outdoor excursions to create a sought-after holiday that entices 3 million Brits every year.
-Head to Timanfaya National Park to see Lanzarote’s basalt landscape in all its glory, and Teguise Market – the largest market in the Canaries – for a taste of island life via local and artisan produce.
-Top beaches include Famara, a popular spot for windsurfers and surfers thanks to its high winds, and Playa Blanca.
-Hiking and walking routes are scattered across the island, but the Caldera Blanca is the most famous thanks to its 9.5km route fringing the island’s largest crater, offering views of volcanoes and lava fields below.
+Known for its year-round warm weather, black sand beaches and volcanic mountains, Lanzarote is one of the most popular destinations in the Canary Islands archipelago.
+Situated just north west of Africa, in the middle of the Atlantic Ocean, this small but mighty island combines sun and sea with nature and outdoor excursions to create a sought-after holiday that entices three million Brits every year.
+Head to Timanfaya National Park to see Lanzarote’s basalt landscape in all its glory, and visit Teguise Market – the largest market in the Canaries – for a taste of island life via local artisan produce.
+Top beaches include Famara, a popular spot for windsurfers and surfers, and Playa Blanca.
+Hiking and walking routes are scattered across the island, but the Caldera Blanca is the most famous thanks to its 9.5km walk fringing the island’s largest crater, offering views of the volcanoes and lava fields below.

 Scottsdale, Arizona, USA